 1. The Norton Simon Museum

 The Norton Simon Museum is one of the most popular museums in Pasadena.
-It features an incredible collection of European art, as well as works from Asia and the Americas.
-For a small-medium-sized museum, you will find everything from ancient to modern art and a collection of canvas and sculptures.
+It features an incredible collection of European art and works from Asia and the Americas.
+You will find everything from ancient to modern art and a collection of canvas and sculptures for a small-medium-sized museum.

-The museum is also home to a beautiful sculpture garden – which is one of my favorite parts.
+The museum is also home to a beautiful sculpture garden – one of our favorite parts.